Sicariusa/Flights/README.md

-Here’s an updated and exciting GitHub repository description that includes the mentioned features and the images you uploaded:

----

 ## ✈️ SkyTracker: The Ultimate Real-Time Flight Explorer 🌍

 Welcome to **SkyTracker**, where the boundaries between earth and sky blur, and you become the master of the airspace!
 This project isn’t just a flight tracker—it’s your gateway to the high-flying world of real-time aviation, bringing you closer to the action than ever before.